patrickvossler18/tdnn_package/README.md

 ## Installation

+### Binary version

+A binary version of the package can be installed from the [releases page of this repository](https://github.com/patrickvossler18/tdnn_package/releases/).

 ### Development version

 At this time the `tdnn` package must be compiled from source to be used.
 The `tdnn` package is able to compile from source using the standard C++ compiler toolchains for R in MacOS X and Linux only.
 See https://www.rstudio.com/products/rpackages/devtools/ for details of the developer toolchains needed for your platform.